Tobbysam247/Ibuwums-Brewery-Plc/README.md

 Introduce sales promotions in April and December, which historically record lower profits.

 **Senegal = High Opportunity:**
-With the highest beer consumption, Senegal is ideal for launching new products or upscaling distribution.
+With the highest beer consumption, Senegal is an ideal market for launching new products or expanding distribution.

 **Optimize Budweiser Distribution:**
-Consumption is highest in the West, but regional sales show gaps in the South East — suggesting a need for better alignment between demand and supply.
+Consumption is highest in the West, but regional sales show gaps in the South East, suggesting a need for better alignment between demand and supply.

 **Brand Growth Strategy:**
 Brands like Hero and Castle Lite are dominating across regions.
 Consider bundling or cross-promotions with malt products like Grand Malt in underperforming zones.